 Get the approvals!!

 For home extensions in Adelaide or South Australia, property owners in Australia need development approval (DA) consent from their local council before starting developments to make sure they abide by the State Government’s Residential Development Code.
 Each local council is different, so there is no basic rule of thumb for designing any home extension in Adelaide.
 Depending on the size, shape and scale of your new extension, you may need to apply for planning approval first.
-This can be achieved by appointing a qualified builder or architect to draw up and submit the building plans to your local council’s planning department.
+This can be achieved by appointing a qualified builder to draw up and submit the building plans to your local council’s planning department.

 Choosing a Licensed Builder

 Remember, in South Australia, by law, only licensed builders that are able to obtain Home Owners Warranty (HOW) Insurance and can sign off schedule 19a are able to build homes and home extensions above a cost of $12,000

 Extending your home can be immensely rewarding and can make a big difference to your lifestyle and with a little insight and some useful advice; you will soon be well on your way to living the dream!

 If you are looking for a builder that specializes in home extensions in Adelaide or South Australia, get in touch with us.
 We look at all the possibilities and advise on any opportunities to best utilize your space as well as give you valuable heads up on anything that may be a cause for concern.